-The BIR training is on hiatus until winter or spring 2016
+The BIR Site Visit training is on hiatus and will resume Summer 2018.

 Due to changes being made in the Accreditation process, most notably in the site visit component.
-Please check back after January 1, 2016 for updated information.
-Specific questions should be submitted to email@example.com.
+To be considered for Part 1 of BIR training (Program Review) please complete the Yellow Program Review: Reviewer Availability 2017-2018 survey.
+Specific questions should be submitted to firstname.lastname@example.org.

 Applicants to the Board of Institutional Review